jerive/JeriveContainerExplorerBundle/README.md

 Adds a WebDebugToolbar panel to explore the service container.

-Based on Mike Bostock's D3 library
+Based on Mike Bostock's awesome D3 library
     https://github.com/mbostock/d3/

 and flare example.